-The Jets' opponents list for next season, which had been mostly in view late in the season, was firmed up with the determination Sunday evening of the Denver Broncos as the AFC West's fourth-place team and thus as the mile-high host of a game with the Jets in 2021.
+The initial opponents list, which had been mostly known in 2020, was firmed up in the last weekend of the regular season as the Denver Broncos finished in fourth place in the AFC West and became the mile-high host of a game with the Jets in 2021.

-The Green & White just finished a tough grind in 2020 with an overall strength of schedule of .594 that was the strongest in the NFL this year, with a non-division schedule strength of .575.
-The '21 opponents come in a still challenging but more favorable .502 SOS — due to the Bills' and Dolphins' resurgence in the AFC East — and a non-division schedule strength of .432.
+The Green & White finished a tough grind in 2020 with an overall strength of schedule of .594 that was the strongest in the NFL last season, with a non-division schedule strength of .575.
+The '21 opponents, including the Eagles, come in at a more favorable .489 SOS and a non-division schedule strength of .415.

 The opponents will include all AFC South and NFC South teams and 2020 standings position games against the Jacksonville Jaguars and the Broncos as well as the usual division sixpack.
-The NFL could make a decision in the offseason to add a 17th game to all teams' schedules.
-The full schedules for all teams are usually announced in April.
+The complete schedules and primetime games for all teams will be announced in April.

-Until then, here are thumbnails on the Jets' 16 games against their 13 different opponents for the new season (2020 records in parentheses):
+Here are thumbnails on the Jets' 17 games against their 14 different opponents for the new season (2020 records in parentheses):

 vs. Buffalo (13-3)

 This is a good game to let the Bills know they're not going to take another AFC East crown without a fight.
-In 2020 the Jets lost to Buffalo 18-10 despite not giving up a TD.
-A win would even the series at the Jets home at 31-31 (including playoffs).
+In 2020 the Jets lost at MetLife to Buffalo 18-10 despite not giving up a TD.
+A win would even the series at the Jets' home (including playoffs) at 31-31.

 vs. Miami (10-6)

 The Jets lost to the Dolphins twice this past year, both times to Ryan Fitzpatrick.
-Now Tua Tagovailoa is expected to get his shot.
+Now Fitz is in Washington and Tua Tagovailoa is expected to get his shot, pressed by newly arrived Jacoby Brissett.
 Since 2015 at MetLife, Jets have won in the odd years, 'Fins in the even years.
 It's the Jets' turn in '21.

 vs. New England (7-9)